zamiang/vislet/apps/brooklyn/templates/text.md

 different each and every neighborhood in Brooklyn is.
 They just aren't comparable - but contrastable.

-## Buswick vs Brooklyn heights - Brownstones vs Lofts
+## Brownstones vs Lofts: Buswick vs Brooklyn heights

 Visually, Bushwick and Brooklyn Heights could not be more different.
 Brooklyn Heights is historically the wealthiest